 13b wandering stars, to whom is reserved the blackness of darkness for ever.

->

-> Now we finally come to some of the coolest stuff that Jude talks about.
+Now we finally come to some of the coolest stuff that Jude talks about!
 He makes no excuses for believing that the list of our forefathers in Genesis chapter 5 is complete and accurate.
-There are many people who want to say that a bunch of people were left out of that chapter, making the time of Adam and Eve much farther back in time.
-But Jude doesn’t even allow that as a possibility.
+There are people who want to say a bunch of people were left out of this chapter, making the time of Adam and Eve much farther back in time.
+But Jude doesn’t even allow this as a possibility.

->

-> Then, we get a brief glimpse into what Enoch was like.
-We are given so little info in Genesis 5:24 about his character that it is nice to find out here that he was a prophet of God’s judgment on the wicked.
+Then, we get a brief glimpse into what Enoch was like.
+All we know from Genesis 5:24 about his character is that he “walked with God”.
+It is nice to find out here that part of his job was to be a prophet of God’s judgment on the wicked.

 We can also learn more of Enoch’s character from the meaning of his name.
 Enoch means “dedicated,” which tells us that his parents wanted him to be special for God.
 (Cain also named his son this, but he was dedicating him to something completely different!)